allure-framework/allure-csharp/src/Allure.Xunit.v3/README.md

 ### Custom Allure registration

-Disable the default Allure registration when you need to customize `Allure.TestingPlatform`, for example to use a custom configuration object, results writer, or enablement rule:
+Disable the default Allure registration when you need to customize the `Allure.Xunit` runtime, for example to use a custom configuration object, results destination, or enablement rule:

 ```xml
 <PropertyGroup>